-This award provides $90,000 per year for two years (total $180,000) to young investigators working toward independent careers in gastroenterology, hepatology or related areas.
-The award recipients will be acknowledged at the Research Recognition Celebration at DDW.
+This award provides $90,000 per year for three years (total $270,000) to young investigators, instructors, research associates or equivalents working toward independent careers in gastroenterology, hepatology or related areas.
+The award recipients will be acknowledged at the Research Recognition Celebration at Digestive Disease Week®.

-The overall objective of the Research Scholar Award (RSA) is to enable young investigators to develop independent and productive research careers in digestive diseases by ensuring that a major proportion of their time is protected for research.
+The overall objective of the Research Scholar Award (RSA) is to enable young investigators, instructors, research associates or equivalents to develop independent and productive research careers in digestive diseases by ensuring that a major proportion of their time is protected for research.

 - Candidates for this award must hold an MD, PhD or equivalent degree (e.g. MB, ChB, MBBS, DO) and a full-time faculty position at a North American institution by July 1, 2014.

 - AGA Membership is required at the time of application submission.
-Please visit www.gastro.org/membership or call 301-654-2055, extension 651, for membership information.
+Please visit the membership page or call 301-654-2055, extension 651, for membership information.

 - The award will support young faculty (not fellows) who have demonstrated exceptional promise and have some record of accomplishment in research.
 Candidates should be in the beginning years of their careers; therefore, established investigators are not appropriate candidates.

-- MD applicants: No more than five years shall have elapsed following the completion of clinical training (GI fellowship or its equivalent) and the start date of this award.
+- MD applicants: no more than seven years shall have elapsed following the completion of clinical training (GI fellowship or its equivalent) and the start date of this award.

-- PhD applicants: No more than five years shall have elapsed following the awarding of your PhD and the start date of this award.
+- PhD applicants: no more than seven years shall have elapsed following the awarding of your PhD and the start date of this award.

-- An appropriately documented parental leave of absence will not be counted toward the above noted five-year eligibility criteria.
+- An appropriately documented parental leave of absence will not be counted toward the above noted seven-year eligibility criteria.
 Exceptional circumstances may also be considered.